Visual Studio 2019 for Mac tour

 Visual Studio for Mac provides two useful ways to refactor your code: Context Actions, and Source Analysis.
 You can read more about them in the Refactoring article.

-Visual Studio for Mac has a native debugger allowing debugging support for Xamarin.iOS, Xamarin.Mac, and Xamarin.Android applications.
-Visual Studio for Mac uses the Mono Soft Debugger, which is implemented into the Mono runtime, allowing the IDE to debug managed code across all platforms.
+Visual Studio for Mac has debuggers that support .NET Core, .NET Framework, Unity, and Xamarin projects.
+Visual Studio for Mac uses the .NET Core debugger and the Mono Soft Debugger, allowing the IDE to debug managed code across all platforms.
 For additional information on debugging, visit the Debugging article.

 For more information on the debugger's data visualizations, visit the Data Visualizations article.